 The best way not to be too anxious and hungry for sleep is, to develop a sleeping plan for your baby.
-Make a routine.
-You can start it as early as two months.
+Make a sleep schedule.
+You can start it as early as two months for your baby’s sleep training.
 The big question remains, How?

 Parenting is a tedious job.
 You can’t take a one day leave.
-Making a schedule for sleep is going to be too hard but the key lies in consistency.
-It’s a long term and cumbersome process but definitely achievable.
+Making a sleep schedule is going to be too hard but the key lies in consistency.
+It’s a long-term and cumbersome process but definitely achievable.
 Once you achieve it, you can celebrate motherhood with fewer emotional breakdowns.
+Mi

 The world itself is a God’s best and biggest plan.
-Everything revolves around successful planning, organising and executing strategies.
+Everything revolves around successful planning, organizing and executing strategies.
 If you want to succeed you have to have objectives and constantly achieve those goals.
-In order to achieve these goals you have to have a SMART plan in place too.
+In order to achieve these goals, you have to have a SMART plan in place too.

-Well, this may seem like a little piece of lecture from a management class but that’s what are fast paced lives all about.
-A fail proof plan, and even if the plan fails, we need to learn from the experiences!!
+Well, this may seem like a little piece of a lecture from a management class but that’s what our fast-paced lives all about.
+A fail-proof sleep plan, and even if the plan fails, we need to learn from the experiences!!

 There will obviously be days and weeks when you cannot get more than two hours of continuous sleep.
 The baby that’s growing in your tummy will always be more active during the nights or the times when you are trying to relax.
 Use the quiet time to talk to your baby and understand your growing body.

 - Babies need to be woken up every two hours to be fed.
-The constant peeing and pooping makes them hungry faster than the mommy.
+The constant peeing and pooping make them hungry faster than the mommy.

 - Colic in babies can make them really cranky and affect their sleep.